LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/model-class.rst

 .. admonition:: Note

-   The syntax ``event.fieldName`` runs a getter method behind the scenes in order to access a field name.
+   The syntax ``event.fieldName`` runs a getter method behind the scenes in order to access a field.

 Add a Model Property - Video
 ----------------------------